Technologicat/unpythonic/doc/features.md

   - `bottom` can be any non-callable value, in which case it is simply returned upon detection of a cycle.

   - `bottom` can be a callable, in which case the function name and args at the point where the cycle was detected are passed to it, and its return value becomes the final return value.

-    Note `bottom` may be called *twice*; first, to initialize the cache with the initial args of `f`, and (if the args at that point are different) for a second time when a recursion cycle is detected.

-  - `n` is the maximum number of times a call chain is allowed to pass through the `@fix` instrumentation (recursively) before the algorithm aborts.
-Default is no limit.

-  - `unwrap` can be used e.g. for internally forcing promises, if the return type of `f` is a promise (by setting `unwrap=unpythonic.force`).
-(A promise cannot be meaningfully inspected, so it must be forced in order for `fix` to be able to make decisions.)

 **CAUTION**: Currently not compatible with TCO.
 It'll run, but the TCO won't take effect, and the call stack will actually blow up faster due to bad interaction between `@fix` and `@trampolined`.
 Fixing this issue probably needs a monolithic decorator that handles both tasks, since each of them requires setting up a runner harness.
 See [issue #41](https://github.com/Technologicat/unpythonic/issues/41).